Pavilion Kuala Lumpur: History

 On 3 December 2021, it had opened its sister mall in the southern suburbs of Kuala Lumpur by the name of Pavilion Bukit Jalil, featuring 1.8 million sq ft of shopping and Malaysia's first Tsutaya Bookstore along with Malaysia's longest Muji Store.
-The mall also features a projection mapping dome at its center court.
+The mall also features a projection mapping dome at its centrer court.
 A third mall under the same name, although significantly smaller at only 1 million sq ft, known as Pavilion Damansara Heights was opened to the public on 9 October 2023.

 Shopping precincts

 Pavilion Kuala Lumpur consists of eight shopping precincts and a row of street-front boutiques.

 Beauty Hall

 Spanning 20400 sqft, Beauty Hall is an oasis of rest and relaxation for shoppers with a myriad of spas and salons.